TatuLund/vaadin-create23/README.md

 - The custom theme is using BEM (Block Element Modifier) naming scheme to avoid class name conflicts in CSS

 - Components module has examples of GWT and JavaScript extensions
-  - Reset button for text field
+  - Reset button for text field, extension with client side GWT
-  - Character counter for TextArea and TextField showing remaining characters
+  - Character counter for TextArea and TextField showing remaining characters, another extension with GWT
-  - Attribute extensions (used in form's number input)
+  - Attribute extensions (used in form's number input), JavaScript
   - Java 11 code used in widgets
+  - ConfirmDialog, server side composition component

 Notes